Halsman murder case: Aftermath

 Observers of the trial noted the widespread antisemitism in Tyrol and the public condemnation of Halsman.
-Halsman’s sister Liouba worked for his release and drew international attention to the case.
+Halsman's sister Liouba worked for his release and drew international attention to the case.
 Leading intellectuals of the time, among them Sigmund Freud, Albert Einstein and Thomas Mann endorsed his innocence.
 Freud's opinion emphasized that the Oedipus Complex, which the experts who testified at trial offered as the motive for Halsman's behavior was, in fact, universal and should not have been offered as a motive weighing toward Halsman's guilt.
-Finally, on October 1, 1930 the President of Austria Wilhelm Miklas pardoned Halsman.
+Finally, on October 1, 1930, the President of Austria Wilhelm Miklas pardoned Halsman.
 Philippe left Austria for Paris, where he joined his mother and sister and began his career as a photographer.
+No other suspects were tried.